 I wrote a post a while back called 101 Ideas to Make or Save Money.
 You can read it if you like or if you have found something that works for you, let me know.

 If you cannot maintain your monthly repayment amount, you can try speaking to your creditors.
 Be advised that reduced payments or missing payments will damage your credit rating.

 Most companies will be sympathetic towards your situation and will often agree to a temporary arrangement to pay whilst you get back on top of things.
 However some companies are not interested as I found out so your mileage may vary.

 If you are not confident enough to speak to your creditors, you may wish to seek help from one of the organisations listed in the helpful links section of this Blog.
-Click here to find out more.
+Visit the Debt Help page to find out more.
 These organisations can offer free impartial advice and can also help you towards becoming debt free.